cecileRx/cecileRx.github.io/_posts/2020-08-25-customize-devise-message.markdown

 Everything seems fine, I restarted the server, and now I am ready to receive my nice welcome message.
 A quick test and well, how disappointing!
 I have the new flash message, yes, but I don't see my username appear.
 What can be wrong I ask?
 It was supposed to be super fast, and I already spent too much time understanding the whole thing.
 Checking the rails console I realize that the last registered user has a **username set to NIL**.
-I entered a beautiful one though,  so Devise just refused to save it in my DB.
-Must be a security problem I guess, for sure Devise's methods have strong parameters.
+I entered a beautiful one though, but Devise refused to save it in my DB.
+Must be a security problem I guess, for sure Devise methods have strong parameters.
 Just need to find where to add the username parameter to the list.

 #### Devise strong parameters

-Once again Devise's documentation is my friend.
-I discover that I don't need to modify  Devise's source code, but I have to **configure the permitted parameters** in the **Application Controller** in 2 steps.
+Once again Devise documentation is my friend.
+I discover that I don't need to modify  Devise source code, but I have to **configure the permitted parameters** in the **Application Controller** in 2 steps.
 - Adding a before action
 ```` ruby
 class ApplicationController < ActionController::Base